Natural Allergy Remedies for Singers

 - Add Ginger.
-Similar to tumeric, ginger is an anti-inflammatory.
-You can find it in tea, add fresh ginger to some hot water, or if you can stand it, you can eat fresh or dried ginger straight.*
+Similar to turmeric, ginger is anti-inflammatory.
+You can find it in teas, add fresh ginger to some hot water, or if you can stand it, you can eat fresh or dried ginger straight.*

-- Steam.
-Yup, place yo’ face over a pot of boiling water.
+- Steam or water vapor.
+Yup, place your face over a pot of boiling water or take a hot shower.
 Or, if you need steam frequently and don’t like standing over a stove for minutes at a time, you can get a fancy portable steamer like this:

 - Gargle.
 Grandma knew what she was doing when you were sick as a kid.
 Salt and some warm water will help soothe throat irritation.
 Gargle on high pitches to raise the larynx a little and get your cords closer to that soothing warmth and healing salt.

 - Add probiotics.
 Probiotics are good gut bacteria (pro=for the benefit of; biotic = relating to living things #wordnerd).
 Lots of science says that a lot of our allergies actually come from an imbalance in our digestive systems.
 By replenishing our guts with good bacteria, our immune system apparently functions more reasonably.
 Be sure to research the right quantity and type of probiotic for you if you go this route.